vvpn9/Python-Webscrapping-Practice/Readme.md

-# Feb 20 2021 15：14
+The whole project is based on the Marco Bonzanini's blog

-this is a personal project to imitate the online one the purpose is to practise python and data mining skills such as R and SQL
+the purpose of imitation and extension is to practice python and data mining skills such as R and SQL （maybe later on after I finished the python part)

 The whole process will contain sevens steps which are listed as following:
 1. Collecting the Data